Help us improve your experience.

 Figure 1: High-Level Process Flow for Installing Paragon Automation High-Level Process Flow for Installing Paragon Automation

-Before you download and install the distribution software, you must preconfigure the control host and the cluster nodes as described in this topic.
+Before you download and install the distribution software, you must configure the control host and the cluster nodes as described in this topic.

 Prepare the Control Host

-The control host is a dedicated machine that is used to orchestrate the installation and upgrade of a Paragon Automation cluster.
-It carries out the Ansible operations that runs the software installer and installs the software on the cluster nodes as illustrated in Figure 2.
+The control host is a dedicated machine that orchestrates the installation and upgrade of a Paragon Automation cluster.
+It carries out the Ansible operations that run the software installer and install the software on the cluster nodes as illustrated in Figure 2.

 You must download the installer packages on the Ansible control host.
 As part of the Paragon Automation installation process, the control host installs any additional packages required on the cluster nodes.
-This includes optional OS packages, Docker, and Elasticsearch.
-Hence, the control node requires internet access to download software.
-All microservices, including third-party microservices, are downloaded onto the control host, and do not access any public registries during installation.
+The packages include optional OS packages, Docker, and Elasticsearch.
+All microservices, including third-party microservices, are downloaded onto the cluster nodes.
+The microservices do not access any public registries during installation.

-The control host can be on a different broadcast domain from the cluster nodes, though it is recommended that it is in the same domain.
-In either case, you must ensure that it can SSH into all the nodes.
+The control host can be on a different broadcast domain from the cluster nodes, but you must ensure that the control host can use SSH to connect to all the nodes.

 Figure 2: Control Host Functions Control Host Functions

-Once installation is complete, the control host plays no role in the functioning of the cluster.
-However, you will need the control host to update the software or any component, make changes to the cluster, or re-install it if a node fails.
+After installation is complete, the control host plays no role in the functioning of the cluster.
+However, you'll need the control host to update the software or any component, make changes to the cluster, or reinstall the cluster if a node fails.
 You can also use the control host to archive configuration files.
 We recommend that you keep the control host available, and not use it for something else, after installation.

 You need to prepare the control host for the installation process as follows: